Marine Animals Regularly Seen In Plettenberg Bay…

-African Black Oyster Catcher – Haematipus moquini
+African Black Oyster Catcher – Haematipus Moquini

 The rare African Black Oyster Catcher is found only on the coasts of South Africa and Namibia and is the only species of oystercatcher which breeds in Africa.
 The African Black Oystercatchers’ obtain all their food from the inter-tidal zone of rocky and sandy shores and therefore, can only feed during the low tide periods.
 Their favorite prey is limpets and mussels.
 These birds mate for life, where some pairs are known to have been together for nearly 20 years.
-They are believed to have a life span of 35 years or more and do not breed for the first time untill they are three or four years old.
+They are believed to have a life span of 35 years or more and do not breed for the first time until they are three or four years old.

 Exploitation and Protection

 The world population is less than 5 000 individuals and is entirely confined to the open coast and a few large estuaries between northern Namibia and the Eastern Cape Province of South Africa: more than 75% of the population is in South Africa.
 It is rarer than the Southern Right Whale and is in an International Red Data Species.
-Evidence is mounting that the African Black Oyster Catcher faces a conservation crisis due to human pressure on its costal habitats.
-Whithin the last 50 years, one African oystercatcher species has already been driven to extinction by man’s activities.
+The evidence is mounting that the African Black Oyster Catcher faces a conservation crisis due to human pressure on its coastal habitats.
+Within the last 50 years, one African oystercatcher species have already been driven to extinction by man’s activities.
 The Oystercatcher Conservation Program was developed in 1998 and is headed by the Percy FitzPatrick Institute of African Ornithology at the University of Cape Town.
 Its aim is to design a conservation strategy for the African Black Oyster Catcher which is scientifically based, defensible and will contribute significantly to the conservation of other coastal species as well as raising awareness of the conservation needs of South Africa’s coast.

 Shy Albatross – Diomedea Cauta